Super One (album): Composition

 — —Mark about the meaning of the group's first studio album.

 The next half of Super One starts with "Better Days", a song with the message of warm comfort and empathy from SuperM in the current difficult situationexpressed through flexible rap flows and warm vocals, led by a vintage upright piano and contrabass.
 Vocal group Heritage participated as choir.
 The ninth track "Together At Home" is described as an R&B disco song driven by a funky bass line, with lyrics that create a good time uniting one another in a new way, not a physical space.
 The next track, "Drip", is a trendy "ratchet" trap hip-hop genre with a sexy and provocative atmosphere.
 The lyrics are a visual depiction gradually depicting the increasing tension of the opposite sex.
 The tenth track "Line 'Em Up" is a rhythmic pop-dance song that is uniquely translated by interpreting reggaeton in the style of SuperM.
 It expresses the ambition to capture the hearts of fans around the world and make them feel "one".
-"Dangerous Woman", the eleventh track of the album", again a trap hip-hop song, has an "impressive" reversal from the rich harmonies and ad-lip intro acappella to a completely different atmosphere.
+"Dangerous Woman", the eleventh track of the album", again a trap hip-hop song, has an "impressive" reversal from the rich harmonies and ad-lip intro a cappella to a completely different atmosphere.
 Its lyrics convey the feelings of a man who fell in love with a woman with the fatal charms of both extremes.
 It is followed by "Step Up" is a song with witty lyrics that express one's desire to take one step further.
 The fourteenth track "So Long" is a slow jam number that describes the feelings of a man who claims to be a villain by informing about a heartbreaking breakup for the other person.
 The final track "With You" is described as an up-tempo electropop song that stands out with a rhythmic cut-out guitar.
 The lyrics express the desire of wanting to be with your loved ones are also directed to the fans, and are characterized by an easy melody that can be enjoyed with the fans in performances.